connorwade/spamlet/readme.md

 Spamlet has a few API's to make crawling easier.

-- OnSelector - takes a selector and defines actions the crawler performs on the page
+- `onSelector` - takes a selector and defines actions the crawler performs on the page
-- On PageLoad - defines actions for the crawler to take when a page loads
+- `onPageLoad` - defines actions for the crawler to take when a page loads
-- On PageResponse - defines actions for the crawler to take when response data is returned
+- `onPageResponse` - defines actions for the crawler to take when response data is returned

 ```JS
 crawler.onPageResponse(async (res) => {